Close

 3. Intelligent Automation

-• USB Auto-Sync: Plug in any USB drive with "Video", "Pictures" or "Music" folders, and the server automatically rsyncs the content to the internal storage.
+• USB Auto-Sync: Plug in any USB drive with "Video," "Pictures," or "Music" folders, and the server automatically triggers an rsync to internal storage.

-• Nightly Rotational Sync: Can be configured to pull only the last "X" months of media from a primary NAS or server, keeping the Pi's library fresh without filling up the SD card.
+• Nightly Rotational Sync: Can be configured to "pull" only the last X months of media from a primary NAS, keeping your mobile library fresh without hitting SD card limits.

 Demo video of the web server :-